 5. Take a Day Trip to Yellowstone

-Winter temperatures bring the park’s majestic wildlife to lower (i.e., warmer) elevations, so your chances of spotting bison, wolves, elk, moose, and bighorn sheep are exponentially higher.
+Colder temperatures bring the park’s majestic wildlife to lower (i.e., warmer) elevations, so your chances of spotting bison, wolves, elk, moose, and bighorn sheep are exponentially higher between fall and spring.

-Plus, winter means the throngs of tourists are nonexistent.
-You may even find that you’re all alone at popular attractions like Old Faithful and Grand Prismatic Spring!
+Winter specifically means the throngs of tourists are nonexistent.
+You may even find that you’re all alone at popular attractions like Old Faithful!

 Looking for more ways to experience Yellowstone National Park?